mecid/mecid.github.io/_posts/2020-01-15-the-magic-of-view-preferences-in-swiftui.md

 }
 ```

-In the example above, we use the *onPreferenceChange* modifier to observe *NavigationBarTitleKey*. *SwiftUI* will call this closure whenever view sets a new value for the preference.
+In the example above, we use the *onPreferenceChange* modifier to observe *NavigationBarTitleKey*.
+SwiftUI will call this closure whenever view sets a new value for the preference.

 #### Understanding the size of child view
-Sometimes we need to get the size of the child view to make some offset, and it is another excellent example of preference usage in *SwiftUI*.
+Sometimes we need to get the size of the child view to make some offset, and it is another excellent example of preference usage in SwiftUI.
 Let's take a look at how we can use preferences to fetch the size of the child view.

 ```swift
 struct SizePreferenceKey: PreferenceKey {